DevCPProcessor/stable_tokens_system/README.md

 Calculation of the amount of stable tokens that should be generated is based on the price of stable token in Eth or in other tokens which is provided by a centralized oracle service.

 Stable tokens can be bought in two ways:
-1. By sending ETH to PersonalConversion.sol contract, which calls `mint` function from StableToken.sol that sends the equivalent amount of stable tokens to sender's address.
+1. By sending ETH to PersonalEthConversion.sol contract, which calls `mint` function from StableToken.sol that sends the equivalent amount of stable tokens to sender's address.
-2. By sending (listed) ERC20 tokens to specific token's PersonalTokenConversion.sol contract that works the same as PersonalConversion.sol, but only with specific listed token.
+2. By sending (listed) ERC20 tokens to specific token's PersonalTokenConversion.sol contract that works the same as PersonalEthConversion.sol, but only with specific listed token.

-DoES and UpES tokens can be bought through each of PersonalConversion.sol or PersonalTokenConversion.sol contracts.
+DoES and UpES tokens can be bought through each of PersonalEthConversion.sol or PersonalTokenConversion.sol contracts.
 Their price is updated within StableToken.sol contract each time
 ETH price is updated.

 StandardToken.sol is the contract that generates DoES or UpES tokens.
 It should be deployed twice for each token.